max-reddel/QONNECT/README.md

 ## 5. XLRM

 The XLRM framework describes the analysis of a model by distinguishing:
 - X: Uncertainty variables which define the Scenarios
 - L: Lever varaibles which define the policies or solutions
 - R: Relations which describe the inner working of the model
 - M: Metrics which define the key performance indicators (KPIs)

-The following sub-sections describe these in more detail.
+The following sub-sections describe X, L, and M in more detail.

 ### 5.1 KPIs
 ### 5.2 Policies